16 Powerful B2B SaaS Growth Channels for your Startup

 Product-led growth means that your company's growth relies solely on product usage (how your customers experience and interact with your product, including acquisition, activation & retention).
 This means no sales touch is involved and in-product features/experiences (e.g. share, invite, collaborate...) are the main drivers for growth.

 How to master product virality gives you a great overview of the different types of virality features:

-Value virality —> Users spread the word about your product but simply use the product.
-Good examples are e-signature tools (Docusign, Hellosign) or collaborating on design boards (Miro), or sending emails (Mailchimp, Superhuman)
+Value virality —> Users spread the word about your product by simply using the product.
+Good examples are e-signature tools (Docusign, Hellosign), Scheduling Tools (Calendly) or collaborating on design boards (Miro), or sending emails (Mailchimp, Superhuman).

 Exposure Virality —> Your users show your product to others to show off (because it’s cool and social status).
 Good examples are NFTs (e.g. Cyrptopunks) or education badges (e.g. Hubspot Academy, Udemy Courses).

 Invites & Referrals —> Your users get rewarded to invite others to your product (mostly used with discount codes or free usage).
 Good examples are Dropbox (free storage) and Uber (free rides).

 Of course, you can (and probably should) not only use one of the different types but better combine more of them.

 Growing your business purely based on Inbound is probably the dream scenario for most startups.
 Unfortunately, the truth is that outbound channels are still highly effective and necessary.

 Lead generation is a key step for effective outbound sales.
 Once you know your ICP, you can leverage different methods to grow your lead database.
 Think about buying databases, lead scraping (e.g via Phantombuster or Lusha), crawling websites and directories, or manually searching for your ICP (when you target the upper market).